MahnazRabbani/MahnazRabbani.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## Data and ML Scientist | AI and Tech Enthusiast
+## I am an AI and Tech Enthusiast

-Results‑oriented data scientist with over 7 years of experience specializing in driving business growth and improving decision‑making capabilities.
-Passionate about leveraging AI technologies for entrepreneurial success and business growth.
+More specifically, I'm fascinated by the transformative potential of Large Language Models and the fresh opportunities they bring.
+My optimism for AI's future fuels my passion to look for new ideas and applications, while maintaining a keen awareness of AI safety.
+I believe together, we can shape a future where AI significantly amplifies human freedom and advancement.

 ## Skills